Rishi Sunak should expand windfall tax on ‘excessive’ oil profits, says Alok Sharma

 Calling for more incentives to boost renewable investment, he said: “That is the way you get faster delivery of renewable energy across the UK.
 What we want to see is a big expansion in renewables.”

-The King has been advised not to attend the Cop27 climate summit in Egypt, No 10 revealed on Friday, arguing it is not the “right occasion” for him to make the trip.
+The King has been advised not to attend the Cop27 summit, No 10 revealed on Friday, arguing it is not the “right occasion” for him to make the trip.

 Downing Street conceded for the first time on Friday that Charles had been urged not to attend the UN conference in Sharm El-Sheikh and said it was “unanimously agreed” – with Mr Sunak also ruling out going.